quil-lang/quilc/CONTRIBUTING.md

   the project root.
 Code coverage statistics can be compiled by running `sbcl --load coverage-report.lisp` in the `coverage-report` directory.
+* Documentation.
+Provide concise but clear documentation for your changes.
+In general, all public functions (those exported in `package.lisp`) *must* have docstrings.
+Internal functions should usually be documented though it is less important.
+Documentation should also be provided as comments to your code.
+In particular, non-obvious code should be accompanied by detailed explanation of its working.
 * Pull Request.
 The typical workflow for contributing to an open-source project is
   1. Create a fork of the project.